 Once a recording is complete, you choose what happens to it.

 As a witness, you may decide you wish to share your video or photos with the police.
 You can do so easily - just as you can share any other video you've taken from your phone.
 Useful information such where you were when the recording was made, and the time, is available for you to refer to.

 Read the latest!

-The app is well on the way to completion - and you can track progress at our github repository.
+- You can track progress at our github repository.

-As an Android developer you can clone our repository, and test the app yourself.
-(You'll need to add your own What3Words API key - we can help you with that!)
+Android developers!
+You can clone our repository, and test the app yourself - or join our testing programme to install the current binaries.
+(You'll need to add your own What3Words API key - we can help you with that.)

 Contributing to the project